Archive : Historical MD&A

-On a same-store basis, utility cost, a major component (about 30%) of cost of rent and services for shopping mall operation, decreased 8% YoY, reflected the effectiveness of the continuing energy conservation measures.Costs of food and beverages
+On a same-store basis, utility cost decreased 10% YoY, mainly driven by low electricity tariff (Ft tariff) throughout 2016 and 1Q17, coupled with the effectiveness of the continuing energy conservation measures.Costs of food and beverage

 Costs of food and beverage constituted costs of operating in-mall food centers, as well as depreciation and repair & maintenance costs of food center equipment and furniture, and decoration costs.

-Likewise, FY2016 costs of food and beverage increased by 27% YoY to THB 1,086 mn, stemmed primarily from new food courts launched in 2015 and 2016 as previously mentioned.Costs of hotel operation
+1Q17 costs of food and beverage increased by 24% YoY to THB 302 mn, in line with growth of revenues from food and beverage, stemmed primarily from new and renovated food courts launched in 2016 as previously mentioned.Costs of hotel operations

 Total administrative expenses constituted expenses on personnel, marketing & promotion, office supplies, professional fees, and depreciation and amortization of office equipment and hotel properties.